 There are two major drawbacks of using medium or large USPS flat rate boxes.

 - More expensive: To ship these boxes, you have to buy the co Priority Mail postage, which can be more expensive than sending out your own box within shorter mileages via a different class of mail.

 - No custom branding: These boxes are branded with USPS materials.
 With that in mind, your business loses an opportunity to delight customers with custom-branded packaging that could help reinforce customer loyalty and brand name.

 Should You Use Your Own Box for a Custom Size?

-Using your own box for custom size-objects has two major advantages over the USPS flat rate options.
-Not only does it enhance your customers’ post-purchase experience, but it also cuts down shipping costs — especially for lighter packages travelling short distances.
+Using your own box for custom-size objects has two major advantages over the USPS flat rate options.
+Not only does it enhance your customers’ post-purchase experience, but it also cuts down shipping costs — especially for lighter packages traveling short distances.